-A certain amount of the cost for your drive is fixed, regardless of the size, such as fuel costs getting to and from the site.
-For this reason the square metre rate will reduce as the area increases and conversely the rate will increase as the area reduces.
+A certain amount of the cost of a resin drive is fixed, regardless of the size, such as fuel costs getting to and from the site.
+For this reason, cost per m2 rate will reduce as the area increases and conversely, the rate will increase as the area reduces.

 What is the size of the aggregate and the depth?

-Another cost factor will depend on your existing driveway surface.
+Another resin driveway cost factor will depend on your existing driveway surface.
 This is probably the single most important cost driver.
-We’ll need to take into account the amount of preparation, surface repair, cleaning and levelling required to the sub base of the drive.
+We’ll need to take into account the amount of preparation, surface repair, cleaning and levelling required for the sub-base of the drive.
 You may have a tarmac driveway, a concrete drive, block paving or even a grassed area, all these will take a certain amount of preparation work.

-If you already have a tarmac, concrete drive/path/patio, the resin and aggregate mixture can be laid over the top, without having to remove the surface.
+Resin driveway costs can be greatly affected by your existing surface.
+If you already have a tarmac, or concrete drive/path/patio, the resin and aggregate mixture can be laid over the top, without having to remove the surface.

-It’s important that the existing base is in good condition prior to overlay.
-This includes no major cracks, potholes, weeds etc. It’s recommended that you seek the advice of the installer regarding preparation, pre-cleaning, and so on, before you go ahead with the installation.
+The existing base must be in good condition prior to overlay.
+This includes no major cracks, potholes, weeds etc. It’s recommended that you seek the advice of the installer regarding preparation, pre-cleaning, and so on before you go ahead with the installation.